Honda HR-V (third generation): Japan

+Taiwan

+The HR-V was launched in Taiwan on 9 June 2022, with two variants: S+ Sport and Prestige, both variants are powered by the 1.5-litre petrol engine.

+The facelifted HR-V was launched in Taiwan on 3 June 2025, with four variants: S, e:HEV S, e:HEV Prestige and e:HEV Prestige Super Edition.
+For the facelift model, the S variant powered by the 1.5-litre petrol, while the latter three variants are powered by the 1.5-litre petrol hybrid.

 Europe

 The third-generation HR-V was released in the European market in October 2021, with three trim levels: Elegance, Advance and Advance Style.
 In Europe, it was only available with a 1.5-litre petrol hybrid (e:HEV) as part of Honda's plan to electrify all of their mainstream models in Europe by the end of 2022.

-The facelifted model was released in Europe in September 2024.
+The facelifted HR-V was released in Europe in September 2024.
 Like the pre-facelift model, the facelift is only available with a 1.5-litre petrol hybrid (e:HEV) and front-wheel drive.
 The facelift model saw the introduction of the Advance Style Plus trim as the flagship trim for the HR-V in Europe.

 Middle East

 The third-generation HR-V was launched in the GCC countries on 6 June 2022.
 It was offered with either a 1.5-litre petrol engine paired with a CVT.
 In the GCC markets, the HR-V was available in three trim levels: DX, LX, and EX.
 Honda Sensing was standard for the LX and EX trims.

 The facelift HR-V was launched on 16 June 2025.